 We have been investigating the worst forms of wildlife entertainment and are now reaching out to individuals, local organisations, venues and travel companies to inspire game changing improvements to the industry.

-We will work together to identify tourist venues, develop solutions and close down industries like cruel lion tourism in South Africa.
+We will work together to identify tourist venues, develop solutions and close down industries like cruel elephant tourism in Asia and Southern Africa.

 Donate today to help us protect animals around the world